Sherlockboy/LaravelStore/README.md

 ### Checkout

-Right part of checkout page contains order summary - list of all products in cart with image, name, quantity, price and subtotal, final price and button `Place order'.
+Right part of checkout page contains order summary - list of all products in cart with image, name, quantity, price and subtotal, final price and button `Place order`.

 Left part of Checkout page looks different for authorized and unauthorized user.